-School Subject group School of Accounting Sciences Auditing Financial Accounting Forensic Accounting Management Accounting Financial Management Taxation NWU Business School MBA Post Graduate Diploma in Management School of Economic Sciences Economics Information Systems Business Statistics and Operations Research Transport Economics and Logistics Management International Trade Risk Management Applied Risk Management Agricultural Economics School of Industrial Psychology and Human Resource Management Human Resource Management Industrial Psychology Labour Relations Management Training and Development (specialising in Human Resource Development) School of Management Sciences Business Management Marketing Management Public Administration and Local Government Sport and Business Management Safety Management School of Tourism Management Tourism Management Research units and focus areas Research Unit for Economic and Management Sciences (WorkWell) Work Wellness Management Sciences Corporate Resilience Decision Sciences ReTORIC Research Unit for Tourism Research in Economic Enviro onments and Society (TREES) Focus Area for Trade and Development (TRADE) Niche area for Global Innovative Forefront Talent (GIFT) Niche area for Technology Enhanced Learning and Innovative Education and Training in South Africa (TELIT-SA)
+1 School of Accounting Sciences Auditing Financial Accounting Forensic Accounting Management Accounting Financial Management Taxation NWU Business School MBAPost Graduate Diploma in Management School of Economic Sciences Economics Information Systems Business Statistics and Operations Research Transport Economics and Logistics Management International Trade Risk Management Applied Risk Management Agricultural Economics School of Industrial Psychology and Human Resource Management Human Resource Management Industrial Psychology Labour Relations Management Training and Development (specialising in Human Resource Development) School of Management Sciences Business Management Marketing Management Sport and Business Management Safety Management School of Tourism Management Tourism Management Research Unit for Economic and Management Sciences (WorkWell) Work Wellness Management Sciences Corporate Resilience Decision Sciences ReTORIC Research Unit for Tourism Research in Economic E Environments and Society (TREES) Focus Area for Trade and Development (TRADE) Niche area for Global Innovative Forefront Talent (GIFT) Niche area for Technology Enhanced Learning and Innovative Education and Training in South Africa (TELIT-SA)

-QUALIFICATIONS.
-PROGRAMMES AND CURRICULA
+QUALIFICATIONS, PROGRAMMES AND CURRICULA

-In the Faculty of Economic and Management Sciences different qualifications can be obtained at a post-graduate level; some of these only on a full-time basis and some on both a full-time and part-time basis.
+In the Faculty of Economic and Management Sciences different qualifications can be obtained at a post-graduate level; some of these only on a fulltime basis and some on both a full-time and part-time basis.
 All of these qualifications are presented in different programmes.
 Each programme consists of different curricula, of which each one is compiled from relevant modules.
 The contents of each module represents a subdivision of a "subject".
 Examples of "subjects" are Economics, International Trade, Risk Management, Labour Economics, Business Management, Tourism Management, Industrial Psychology, Labour Relations, Management Accounting, Financial- and Forensic Accounting.